Large Hadron Collider: Fiction

 The novel Angels & Demons, by Dan Brown, involves antimatter created at the LHC to be used in a weapon against the Vatican.
 In response, CERN published a "Fact or Fiction?" page discussing the accuracy of the book's portrayal of the LHC, CERN, and particle physics in general.
 The movie version of the book has footage filmed on-site at one of the experiments at the LHC; the director, Ron Howard, met with CERN experts in an effort to make the science in the story more accurate.

 The novel FlashForward, by Robert J. Sawyer, involves the search for the Higgs boson at the LHC.
 CERN published a "Science and Fiction" page interviewing Sawyer and physicists about the book and the TV series based on it.

-In the American sitcom The Big Bang Theory episode "The Large Hadron Collision" (season 3 episode 15), Leonard is offered a chance to visit the Large Hadron Collider.
+In the television series The Flash, the LHC serves as inspiration for the fictional particle accelerator at S.T.A.R.
+Labs nicknamed The Pipeline.
+In the show's timeline, this particle accelerator undergoes an explosion that grants Barry Allen (the Flash) his superpowers.

+In the visual novel/anime series Steins;Gate, CERN is depicted as the secret organization SERN, who are researching time travel in order to control the world.
+In this fictional world, SERN uses the LHC to create Kerr Black Holes, allowing them to send matter through time.